intentionallydense/smiles-transformer/README.md

 dataloader.py was written by Gemini 3 Flash, training plots by Claude 4.5 Opus.

+A small transformer model taking SMILES strings as input and HOMO-LUMO gap as output from the QM9 dataset, designed for future interpretability project.

 Project log

 26 Dec - created dataloader, implemented transformer architecture